-Kurdish nationalists have also been accused of perversely promoting an image of Kurdish women as freer than their Persian, Turkish, and Arab Nationalist ideology has long been a feature counterparts to emphasize Kurdish exceptionalism of many stateless populations.
-Kurdish nationalist and their nationalist agenda (Bengio 2016, 1). ideology varies drastically across the four primary In her book on Iraq's genocidal Anfal Campaign states of Syria, Iraq, Iran, and Turkey, in which (1986-1989) against the Kurds, Choman Hardi Kurdish populations live.
-These points of divergence claims that nationalist leaders sought to advance their cause cause by leveraging Kurdish women's help to explain differences in the status of women across these Kurdish populations.
-Aspirations emotional injuries-from wartime rape and for an autonomous nation-state are typically the abductions orchestrated by Arab men-to gain foundation of nationalist ideology; both stateless political momentum (Bengio 2016, 1).
+Additionally, it is essential to note that Kurdish nationalists have also been accused of perversely promoting an image of Kurdish women as freer than their Persian, Turkish, and Arab counterparts to emphasize Kurdish exceptionalism and their nationalist agenda (Bengio 2016, 1).
+In her book on Iraq's genocidal Anfal Campaign (1986-1989) against the Kurds, Choman Hardi claims that nationalist leaders sought to advance their cause cause by leveraging Kurdish women's emotional injuries-from wartime rape and abductions orchestrated by Arab men-to gain political momentum (Bengio 2016, 1).
 In this way, harmfully ingenuine feminist priorities may also come from within the stateless population, demonstrating how feminist and nationalist agendas may clash.
 Thus, women of Iraqi-Kurdistan are more likely to experience double oppression because of nationalist ideology, particularly in the context of statelessness.
 Westernbased feminist literature has heavily covered the mechanisms through which statelessness may negatively affect women's status.
 These findings suggest that nationalist projects reproduce and rely on patriarchal norms and practices, using women's bodies as a battlefield for maintaining their political, social, and economic oppression (O'Keefe 2013, 1).
 This essay will devote more analysis to how nationalist ideology may positively affect women's status (O'Keefe 2013, 14).